-Building heights in the Core should have a base maximum height of 8 stories or 100 feet with potential for up to 10 stories along I-85 through a Special Land Use Permit (SLUP) process.
-Building heights along Briarcliff Road should generally step down as you move east and west of the Briarcliff Road and Clairmont Road intersection.
+Building heights in the Core should have a base maximum height of 8 stories or 100 feet.
+Building heights along Briarcliff Road should generally step down as you move away from the Briarcliff Road and Clairmont Road intersection.
 Residential densities should be a maximum of 70-90 units per acre.
-Densities in the higher end of that range should be considered where additional community amenities are provided including those consistent with density bonuses provided in the DeKalb County Zoning Code, additional roadway connections that can alleviate traffic at the Clairmont/Briarcliff intersection, and/or publicly accessible open space and greenspace.
+Densities in the higher end of that range should be considered where additional community amenities are provided including those consistent with density bonuses provided in the DeKalb County Zoning

+Code, additional roadway connections that can alleviate traffic at the Clairmont/Briarcliff intersection, and/or publicly accessible open space and greenspace.